sebastian-elbacho/wwwJS/README.md

 Features: Automatic slider of photos in the header.
 Interactive navigation buttons in the slider.
 Information section about the artist and her shows.
 Photo gallery.
 Contact form with validation.

-The content of the page is in Polish Language.
+The content of the website is written in Polish Language.